 You may change or stop the amount you contribute to your account at any time through NetBenefits or by calling the Savings and Investment Service Line.
+It's important to note that the company's matching contributions to your account, if applicable (see Company-Matching Contributions later in this section), end if you stop making contributions to your account.

 If you stop your contributions, you may restart them at any time through NetBenefits or by calling the Savings and Investment Service Line.
+In this case, the company's matching contributions to your account, if applicable, resume when you begin contributing to your account again.